The initial mnemonic medium is implicitly authoritarian in premise. These mechanics:

 I’d like to swing the vibe aggressively more in the reader-centric direction.
 This will be tough to do while maintaining other important properties of the medium.
-Expert-authored prompts really do contribute a great deal of value (The mnemonic medium supplies expert-authored prompts).
+Expert-authored prompts really do contribute a great deal of value (The mnemonic medium supplies expert-authored prompts to remove the burden of prompt-writing).
 We want to reap that value (or perhaps even enhance it!) while also providing fluidity, malleability.

 There are some relatively simple ways we might begin: readers should be able to disable or skip prompts that don’t resonate; readers should be able to make simple edits to authors’ wording; the embedded interface shouldn’t discourage people from reviewing only part of a page.
 All this will generate interesting signal for authors: The mnemonic medium can generate interesting author analytics